Difference Between Favorite and Favourite

 Favorite vs Favourite

-The difference between favorite and favourite is that people who speak English according to American standards spell the word without a ‘u.
+The difference between favourite and favourite is that people who speak English according to American standards spell the word without a ‘u.
 The rest of the English speakers all over the world spell the word with a ‘u’.
 The letter ‘u’ is added to many other spellings as well while using British English.

 Favorite vs Favourite